ExpressLRS/Docs/docs/software/serial-protocols.md

 - VSpeak Vario Pro
 - X-Vario 2

 HoTT Telemetry protocol is running on a multi-device capable single wire half duplex bus and requires a bus master to orchestrate the communication between the bus master and the connected devices.
 The ELRS receiver acts as the bus master communicating with the devices.
-The bus master uses selected telemetry data to be forward to the ELRS CRSF protocol based over-the-air telemetry down link.
-The list of additional telemetry sensors provided shows the telemetry sensors available for EdgeTX depending on the specific devices connected to the HoTT Telemetry bus:
+The bus master receives selected HoTT Telemetry data to be forward to the ELRS CRSF protocol based over-the-air telemetry down link.
+The list of additional telemetry sensors provided shows the telemetry sensors available for EdgeTX depending on the HoTT Telemetry devices connected to the HoTT Telemetry bus:

 - Baro altitude (AGL)
 - Baro vertical speed (Vario)